ACQBuilt/Documentation/acqbuilt_documentation/docs/walls/walls.md

-# Walls New
+# Walls New TAB

 ## Introduction

-Walls New tab allows you to add a BOQ for a specific JOB from EPICOR.
+Walls New tab allows you to add a BOQ for a specific JOB from EPICOR to be applied to the Wall.
 There are four major Actions available on the Walls tab

 - Manage SemaReader Actions
 - SemaReader Operations